alexec/thread-jiggler/README.md

 The number of test where we see the threading problem jump to 16%.
 We've done this with out any recompilation of the code, or impacting on other unit tests running in the same JVM.

-Example
+Exercise for the Reader
 ---
 SimpleDateFormat is a well know, non-thread safe class in Java.
+Write a test that jiggles the class.
+Why is it not thread-safe?
+How would you rewrite it so that it was thread safe?
+How can you do so without using a ThreadLocal, locks or synchronisation?

 The code for this can be [found on Github](https://github.com/alexec/thread-jiggler).